seemoo-lab/pyshimmer/README.rst

 tty interfaces is somewhat difficult because the distinguishing attributes are spread across multiple devices in the USB device tree.
 The main distinguishing attribute is the serial ID of the dock.
 This allows to distinguish between the ECG and the PPG dock.
-The second step is to check if the bInterfaceNumber of the tty device is 00 (bootloader) or 01 (device UART).
+The second step is to check if the bInterfaceNumber of the tty device is 00 (bootloader) or 01 (Dock device).
 Unfortunately, it is not possible to check attributes from different parents in a single rule and we need to use the Goto action to create an if clause around the bInterfaceNumber.

 In the file, you need to replace the